-We seek to protect your information (including your Account information) to ensure that it is kept private; however, we can't guarantee the security of any information.
-Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.
+We seek to protect your information (including your Account Information) to ensure that it is kept private; however, we can't guarantee the security of any information.
+Unauthorized entry or use, hardware or software failure, and other factors may compromise the security of user information at any time.

-If you are a registered user, you can access and delete most information associated with your Account by logging into the Services and checking your Account Settings page.
+If you are a registered user, you can access most information associated with your Account by logging into the Services and checking your Account Settings page.
 Registered and unregistered users can access and delete cookies through their web browser settings.

-If you want to delete your Account, you can do so from your Preferences page or by emailing us and providing proof of authority over the Account.
+If you want to delete your Account, you can do so from your Account Settings page or by emailing us and providing proof of authority over the Account.
 What constitutes "proof of authority" will vary depending on the circumstances, but generally will require sufficient identifying information so that we can be confident you are the Account owner.
-Deleting your Account may not fully remove the content you have published from our systems, as caching of, backups of, copies of, or references to your Account information may not be immediately removed.
-In addition, given the nature of sharing on the Services, some of the public activity on your Account prior to deletion (such as Reblogs of your blog posts) may remain stored on our servers and accessible to the public.
+Deleting your Account may not fully remove the content you have published from our systems, as caching of, backups of, copies of, or references to your Account Information may not be immediately removed.
+In addition, given the nature of sharing on the Services, some of the public activity on your Account prior to deletion (such as reblogs of your blog posts) may remain stored on our servers and accessible to the public.

-If you have any questions or concerns regarding privacy using the Services, please send us a detailed message.
+If you have any questions or concerns regarding privacy using the Services, send us a detailed message.